isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Room air-conditioner, which is an electrical appliance intended for household
+<p>Room air-conditioners, which are electrical appliances intended for household
-use and designed as a self-contained unit for mounting on a window or through a wall to provide conditioned air to an enclosed area, with rated voltage of not more than 250 Vac.</p>
+use and designed as self-contained units for mounting on a window or through a wall to provide conditioned air to an enclosed area, with rated voltage of not more than 250 VAC.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>IEC 60335-2-40: 2002</p>